kotarot/query-log-tracer/README.md

 # query-log-tracer

-A Python tool/library that traces a value in MYSQL general logs.
+A Python tool/library that traces a value in MySQL general logs.

 ## Usage